Tell Vietnam's Capital to Ban Dog Meat

 Sign the Petition

-Join Species Unite in reminding the Vietnamese government of their commitment to phase out dog meat in Hanoi.
+Join Species Unite in demanding that the Vietnamese government follow through on its commitment to phase out dog meat in Hanoi.

-As the world’s second-largest consumer of dog meat, around five million dogs are abused, tortured, and killed for food every year in Vietnam, with Hanoi considered the dog meat capital of Asia.
-Many of these animals are illegally rounded up off the streets in neighbouring countries.
-Others are animal companions who have been stolen from their loving families - people even fear their dogs being snatched from them while out on a walk.
+As the world’s second-largest consumer of dog meat, Vietnam kills around five million dogs for food every year, with Hanoi considered the dog meat capital of Asia.
+Many of these animals are illegally rounded up from the streets of neighboring countries.
+Others are stolen from loving families, leaving many pet owners in constant fear that their dogs could be snatched even while out on a walk.

-Once captured, the dogs are held down and force-fed in an attempt to “fatten” them up ready for slaughter, before enduring a horrific journey in overcrowded crates to the slaughterhouse where they are brutally killed.
-Some of these helpless animals don’t even survive the journey.
-They succumb to starvation, dehydration, disease, or injury, and despite this, their decaying bodies are still barbecued and sold for profit.
-Those who do make it to the slaughterhouse are then drowned, bludgeoned, or hung from their neck until dead - sometimes they are even skinned while still alive.
-This all takes place in full sight of their canine companions who are next in line to die.
+Once captured, the dogs are agressivly force-fed in an attempt to “fatten” them up for slaughter before enduring a horrific journey in overcrowded crates to the slaughterhouse.
+Some don’t even survive the trip, succumbing to starvation, dehydration, disease, or injury.
+Despite this, their decaying bodies are still barbecued and sold for profit.
+Those who do make it to the slaughterhouse are drowned, bludgeoned, or hanged until dead, while others are sometimes even skinned alive, all in full view of their terrified companions, who are next in line to die.

 Changing Tastes

-But thankfully, tastes are changing fast with 88% of people polled in Vietnam supporting a ban on dog meat.
-Dog meat restaurants remain popular, particularly among older generations, but a rise in animal companionship and a younger ‘Instagram-generation’ are leading the country away from the so-called delicacy.
-And in 2018, Hanoi made headlines after officials announced a dog meat ban that would be in full effect in the city centre by 2021.
-The director of the city's Department of Health revealed plans for a directive that would "gradually phase out the killing and trade of dog meat" in central Hanoi, particularly in major tourist districts - a move applauded by animal rights activists in Vietnam and throughout the world.
+Thankfully, attitudes are shifting, with 88% of people in Vietnam supporting a ban on dog meat.
+While dog meat restaurants remain popular among older generations, the rise of animal companionship and a younger, social-media-savvy generation is driving the country away from this so-called delicacy.
+In 2018, Hanoi made headlines when officials announced a dog meat ban that would take full effect in the city center by 2021.
+The director of the city's Department of Health revealed plans for a directive to "gradually phase out the killing and trade of dog meat" in central Hanoi, particularly in major tourist districts, a move applauded by animal rights activists in Vietnam and worldwide.

-But years and years later, dog meat restaurants are still going strong in the country’s capital, meaning that dogs are still being tortured and butchered for their meat.
+Yet, years later, dog meat restaurants are still thriving in the capital, meaning countless dogs continue to be tortured and slaughtered for human consumption.

 Take Action Now

-Join Species Unite in reminding the Vietnamese government of their commitment to phase out dog meat in Hanoi.
-Sign this petition to urgently push for a ban on the cruel and dangerous dog meat trade in Hanoi and the rest of Vietnam - by speaking out together, we can help end this ruthless practise for good.
+Join Species Unite in demanding that the Vietnamese government follow through on its commitment to phase out dog meat in Hanoi.
+Sign now to call for an immediate ban on the cruel and dangerous dog meat trade.
+By speaking out together, we can help end this ruthless practice for good.